A Charmed Life - Cover

 “The bright side being...?”

-“Guten Morgen, Frau Noke,” Jeff said as he pushed his stretcher into a nursing home bedroom.
+“Guten Morgen, Frau Noke,” Jeff said as he pushed his stretcher into a nursing home bedroom; this was their first call of the day.

-This was their first call of the day.
-‘Frau Noke’ was Mrs. Gertrude Noke, a patient he met during training.
-They’d taken an instant liking to each other.
-Frau Noke was a chronic renal failure patient, someone whose own kidneys didn’t work.
-She needed kidney dialysis to filter the urine from her bloodstream.
-She usually lived at home with her husband, Edgar.
-She resided at Pioneer Valley Nursing and Rehab while rehabbing from a mild heart attack before returning home.
+‘Frau Noke’ was Mrs. Gertrude Noke, a patient he met during training; they’d taken an instant liking to each other.
+Frau Noke was a chronic renal failure patient, someone whose own kidneys didn’t work; she needed kidney dialysis to filter the urine from her blood stream.
+She normally lived at home with her husband, Edgar.
+She was rehabbing from a mild heart attack at Pioneer Valley Nursing and Rehab, getting her strength back so she could return home.

 “Sergeant, how are you this morning?”
 Edgar Noke asked in return.

 “Heartbroken now, Sir.
-I thought I’d get Diese schöne Dame aus Deutschland all to myself today, yet here you are.”
+I thought I’d get diese schöne Dame aus Deutschland all to myself today, yet here you are.”

 “I’ll arm wrestle you for her.”